- Legalized Marijuana

 ● Driving under the influence of marijuana compromises judgment and affects other skills like alertness, concentration, coordination and reaction time.
 This is part of why it’s illegal.

-● Marijuana & Alcohol don’t mix and highly increase your chance of being in an accident.
+● Marijuana and alcohol don’t mix and highly increase your chance of being in an accident.
 Even small amounts of alcohol, when combined with marijuana use, can be very dangerous—more so than either one alone.

 ● The effects of inhaling marijuana can last up to 6 hours, while the effects of ingesting marijuana can last up to 12 hours.
 Regardless, residual effects of the substance can last up to 24 hours on the body.
 Know the impact and intensity of medical marijuana, and don’t drive if you are within these timeframes.